 Any type of dye can be made into a paste.
 Whether it’s natural or synthetic dyes.
 As I said before in order to print the dye employ or use needs to be thickened so that the pattern will register on the fabric once it’s printed.

 There are a few types of thickeners that one can use from synthetic to natural thickeners.
-As I more of a home craft and do it yourself at home person, therefore, I tend to use the ones that available to buy online or art and craft shops.
+As I am more of a home craft and do it yourself at home person, therefore, I tend to use the ones that are available to buy online or art and craft shops.

 Using acrylic paints and textile printing medium

 The synthetic fabric printing paste is made by art or craft manufactures.
 I have used Daler Rowney textile medium that is added onto their system 3 acrylic paints.
 Once the screen printing is undertaken and it’s dry all you need to do is to set it with an iron and you are done.
 However, the downside of using this is that the paste doesn’t come cheap about £9.95/ pot for 8 oz. (about 250 MLS) You have to mix equal 1:1 amounts of ratio.

 Also, it’s a printed paste, not dye which means that rather the colour sitting in the whole fibres of the fabric it only sits on top.
 In the long run, if it’s not set properly it can come off.
 Many craft books I found recommend using this type of paste.
 The good news is that it’s incredibly safe and ready to use, unlike fabric dyes.
 There are other manufacturers like Speedball that has got a similar system like Daler and rowney so have a look around.
 Some come with ready-made screen printing ink.

 How to make fabric printing paste